-8.1 Objective
+2 8.1 Objective

-This chapter sets recommended criteria for Maximum Considered Earthquake shaking evaluation.
-The objective of this evaluation is to provide adequate safety against collapse.
-This objective is implicitly achieved by using nonlinear response history analysis to evaluate the response of a building to a limited suite of ground motions that represent Maximum Considered Earthquake shaking as defined in Chapter 5.
-This response evaluation does not provide a quantifiable margin against (or a probability of) collapse, but is intended to demonstrate that, under the selected ground motions, collapse does not occur, and forces and deformations are within acceptable limits.

-Commentary: The seismic design procedures contained in ASCE 7 are intended to assure an acceptably low conditional probability of collapse for structures subjected to Maximum Considered Earthquake shaking.
-As noted in commentary to the 2009 NEHRP Provisions (FEMA P750, 2009) and to ASCE 7 (2010), for Occupancy (Risk) Category II structures, the target conditional probability of collapse is intended to be 10% or less, with lower acceptable collapse probabilities for structures in higher Occupancy Categories (applicable to some tall buildings).

-The conditional probability of collapse for a structure, at a particular ground motion intensity, is a function not only of the structural strength, deformation capacity, and nonlinear response characteristics, but also of a number of uncertainties including ability to predict the ground motion characteristics and to model and predict the building response given the ground motion.
-For certain classes of structural systems. the technical capability exists to calculate the probability of collapse as a function of ground motion intensity (ATC 63, 2008; Zareian and Krawinkler, 2007).
-However, the process of collapse prediction is complex and is based on the assumption that the force-deformation characteristics of all important structural components can be modeled for the full range of deformations leading to collapse.
-At the time of this writing, insufficient knowledge exists to model such behavior with confidence for all the types of structural components that might be used in tall buildings.
-Furthermore, the software tools available to engineers do not permit such evaluations within the resources and time constraints available on most design projects.
-Until such knowledge and software tools are available, the stability evaluation recommended in this chapter is the preferred method for providing adequate safety against collapse.
+- 3 This chapter sets recommended criteria for Maximum Considered Earthquake shaking - 4 evaluation.
+The objective of this evaluation is to provide adequate safety against - 5 collapse.
+This objective is implicitly achieved by using nonlinear response history - 6 analysis to evaluate the response of a building to a limited suite of ground motions that - 7 represent Maximum Considered Earthquake shaking as defined in Chapter 5.
+This - 8 response evaluation does not provide a quantifiable margin against (or a probability of) - 9 collapse, but is intended to demonstrate that, under the selected ground motions, - 10 collapse does not occur, and forces and deformations are within acceptable limits. - 11 Commentary: The seismic design procedures contained in ASCE 7 are intended to - 12 assure an acceptably low conditional probability of collapse for structures subjected - to Maximum Considered Earthquake shaking.
+As noted in commentary to the 2009 - NEHRP Provisions (FEMA P750, 2009) and to ASCE 7 (2010), for Occupancy (Risk) - 15 Category II structures, the target conditional probability of collapse is intended to be - 16 10% or less, with lower acceptable collapse probabilities for structures in higher - 17 Occupancy Categories (applicable to some tall buildings). - The conditional probability of collapse for a structure, at a particular ground motion - intensity, is a function not only of the structure strength, deformation capacity, and - 20 nonlinear response characteristics, but also of a number of uncertainties including - ability to predict the ground motion characteristics and to model and predict the - building response given the ground motion.
+For certain classes of structural systems. - 23 the technical capability exists to calculate the probability of collapse as a function of - ground motion intensity (ATC 63, 2008; Zareian and Krawinkler, 2007).
+However, the - 25 process of collapse prediction is complex and is based on the assumption that the - force-deformation characteristics of all important structural components can be - 27 modeled for the full range of deformations leading to collapse.
+At the time of this - writing, insufficient knowledge exists to model such behavior with confidence for all - 29 the types of structural components that might be used in tall buildings.
+Furthermore, - 30 the software tools available to engineers do not permit such evaluations within the - resources and time constraints available on most design projects.
+Until such - 32 knowledge and software tools are available, the stability evaluation recommended in - this chapter is the preferred method for providing adequate safety against collapse.